gazbert/bxbot/README.md

 You can also create your own jar for your adapters, e.g. `my-adapters.jar`, and include it on BX-bot's runtime classpath - see the _Installation Guide_ for how to do this.

-## Build Guide
+## Installation Guide
-Gradle and Maven builds are available.

-### Gradle

-1. Clone the BX-bot repo locally - the [Releases](https://github.com/gazbert/bxbot/releases) page has the stable builds.
-1. From the project root, run `./gradlew build`.
-If you want to run the exchange integration tests, use `./gradlew integrationTests`.
-   To execute both unit and integration tests, use `./gradlew build integrationTests`.
-1. Take a look at the Javadoc in the TODO `./target/apidocs` folders of the bxbot-trading-api, bxbot-strategy-api, and bxbot-exchange-api modules after the build completes.

-#### Installation

 1. Prerequisite: [Oracle JDK 1.8](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html) needs to be installed on the machine you want to run the bot.
 1. Open the `config` XML files and configure them as required.
-1. If you plan on using Trading Strategies or Exchange Adapters that are packaged in separate jar files, you'll need to add the dependency in the [bxbot-app/pom.xml](./bxbot-app/pom.xml) - see the commented out dependency examples inside it.
-1. From the project root, run `./mvnw clean assembly:assembly` to build the bot and produce the distribution artifacts `bxbot-app-<version>-dist.tar.gz` and `bxbot-app-<version>-dist.zip` in the `./target` folder.
-1. Copy either the `bxbot-app-<version>-dist.tar.gz` or the `bxbot-app-<version>-dist.zip` onto the machine you want to run the bot and unzip it someplace.
-1. Usage: `./bxbot.sh [start|stop|status]`

 ### Maven

-1. Clone the BX-bot repo locally - the [Releases](https://github.com/gazbert/bxbot/releases) page has the stable builds.
+3. If you plan on using Trading Strategies or Exchange Adapters that are packaged in separate jar files, you'll need to add the dependency in the [bxbot-app/pom.xml](./bxbot-app/pom.xml) - see the commented out dependency examples inside it.
-1. From the project root, run `./mvnw clean install`.
-If you want to run the exchange integration tests, use `./mvnw clean install -Pint`.
+4. From the project root, run `./mvnw clean assembly:assembly` to build the bot and produce the distribution artifacts `bxbot-app-<version>-dist.tar.gz` and `bxbot-app-<version>-dist.zip` in the `./target` folder.
-   To execute both unit and integration tests, use `./mvnw clean install -Pall`.
-1. Take a look at the Javadoc in the `./target/apidocs` folders of the bxbot-trading-api, bxbot-strategy-api, and bxbot-exchange-api modules after the build completes.

-### Installation

-1. Prerequisite: [Oracle JDK 1.8](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html) needs to be installed on the machine you want to run the bot.
+5. Copy either the `bxbot-app-<version>-dist.tar.gz` or the `bxbot-app-<version>-dist.zip` onto the machine you want to run the bot and unzip it someplace.
-1. Open the `config` XML files and configure them as required.
+6. Usage: `./bxbot.sh [start|stop|status]`

+### Gradle

+TODO ...

-1. If you plan on using Trading Strategies or Exchange Adapters that are packaged in separate jar files, you'll need to add the dependency in the [bxbot-app/pom.xml](./bxbot-app/pom.xml) - see the commented out dependency examples inside it.
+3. If you plan on using Trading Strategies or Exchange Adapters that are packaged in separate jar files, you'll need to add the dependency in the [bxbot-app/pom.xml](./bxbot-app/pom.xml) - see the commented out dependency examples inside it.
-1. From the project root, run `./mvnw clean assembly:assembly` to build the bot and produce the distribution artifacts `bxbot-app-<version>-dist.tar.gz` and `bxbot-app-<version>-dist.zip` in the `./target` folder.
+4. From the project root, run `./mvnw clean assembly:assembly` to build the bot and produce the distribution artifacts `bxbot-app-<version>-dist.tar.gz` and `bxbot-app-<version>-dist.zip` in the `./target` folder.
-1. Copy either the `bxbot-app-<version>-dist.tar.gz` or the `bxbot-app-<version>-dist.zip` onto the machine you want to run the bot and unzip it someplace.
+5. Copy either the `bxbot-app-<version>-dist.tar.gz` or the `bxbot-app-<version>-dist.zip` onto the machine you want to run the bot and unzip it someplace.
-1. Usage: `./bxbot.sh [start|stop|status]`
+6. Usage: `./bxbot.sh [start|stop|status]`

 ## Coming Soon...
 The following features are in the pipeline: